The Irony of Apoliticism in the Theosophical Movement

 THEOSOPHY HAS NO POLITICAL OR SOCIOECONOMIC DOCTRINE

 Correct.
 Theosophy has no political, or socioeconomic doctrine, and is built on the idea of a Primordial Wisdom Tradition.
-H.P.B. said, that if Theosophy may be designated anything else, it may be called Pre-Vedic Budhism or generally the “Wisdom Tradition.”
-This knowledge, as stated survives and the origins and nature of the Mysteries, the exoteric religions, priesthoods and sects can all be figured as a tree with branches and roots; and spiritual problems could be “solved like a problem of Euclid.”
-Theosophy as explained through the writings of H.P.B., her masters and colleagues could not be considered that Wisdom-Tradition in its fullness.
-Modern Theosophy is like a commentary and an exposition of a few fundamental propositions from the school of her masters, including the Stanzas and the Kalachakra Teachings.
+H.P.B. said, that if Theosophy may be designated anything else, it may be called Pre-Vedic BUDHISM (Kalachakra and Theosophy: The Sources of the Book of Dzyan and Kiu-te in The Secret Doctrine and Tantras) or generically, the “Wisdom Tradition.”
+This ancient knowledge, as stated survives and the origins and nature of the MYSTERIES, the exoteric religions, priesthoods and sects can all be figured as a tree with branches and roots; and spiritual problems could be “solved like a problem of Euclid.”

 H.P.
 Blavatsky notes, that neither “the Tibetan nor the modern Hindu Mahatmas for the matter of that, ever meddle with politics, though they may bring their influence to bear upon more than one momentous question in the history of a nation—their mother country especially.”
-Theosophy may not meddle with politics, but it must confront it.
-The second-generation leaders of the movement in their newfound scheme and Messianic enthusiasm after the 1890’s (1900-1930) do meddle with politics, directly.
-In the second generation, there are open political undertones of Utopian fantasy built on the ‘Maitreya-Krishnamurti scheme.’

-Theosophists broke boundaries, because it was not overtaken by members squabbling about politics, as in a Congress, but it was not above politics.
-It mostly sought to curtail the influence of materialism.
 The most important and influential philosopher to date, is Karl Marx—a contemporary of Helena P. Blavatsky.
 Karl Marx’s critical theory of society and industrial capitalism advocated Socialism as a panacea of recurrent weaknesses of Capitalism, and Communism as its end result.
-Karl Marx, and those whom adapted Marxism into a system of governance have considerably influenced the West, beginning in the 20th century with the expanded power of the Soviets into Europe; though Socialism and Anarchism precede Marx’s influence.
+Karl Marx, and those who adapted Marxism into a system of governance have considerably influenced the West, beginning in the 20th century with the expanded power of the Soviets into Europe, though Socialism and Anarchism precede Marx’s influence.
 Several theosophists have tried to adapt theosophy into their socialist model, but the T.S. was not a national political organization, despite some theosophists trying to advocate such a thing at the T.S. annual convention of 1884.

 It was the ideas of Theosophy that the British colony feared.
 Theosophy inspired the native religions and cultures in India, and would generally wherever it were to be.
 It invoked pride in those who sought to remember former glory and traditional wisdom of their ancestors.
 Everywhere theosophists went, a chapter or society was founded, and it could speak to every people and the deeper side of their tradition.
 The efforts of the Theosophical Movement aided in part in the destabilization of British rule in India.
 The Raj feared the Society, and kept H.P.B. and Olcott under police surveillance, while H.P.B. was accused, or suspected of being a Russian (or to others — British) spy.

 If so, one could hardly say, a theosophist is incapable of bias.
-Socialists also spoke much of brotherhood and peace, and yet still, splintered in so many directions.
+Socialists also spoke much of brotherhood and peace, and yet still splintered in so many directions.
 H.P.B. did not deal with economics, and the T.S. never developed a political doctrine and socioeconomic system.

 This is how the wolves in sheep clothing and the impatient, feverish messianic, or apocalyptic millenarian maniacs come in.